Project Stormfury: Legacy

 In the sense of weakening hurricanes to reduce their destructiveness, Project Stormfury was a complete failure because it did not distinguish between natural phenomena in tropical cyclones and the impact of human intervention.
 Millions of dollars had been spent.
 In the end, "[Project] STORMFURY had two fatal flaws: it was neither microphysically nor statistically feasible."

 In addition, Stormfury had been a primary generator of funding for the Hurricane Research Division.
 While the project was operational, the HRD's budget had been around $4 million (1975 USD; $16 million 2008 USD), with a staff of approximately 100 people.
 In 2000, the HRD employed 30 people and has a budget of roughly $2.6 million each year.

 However, Project Stormfury had positive results as well.
 Knowledge gained during flights proved invaluable in debunking its hypotheses.
 Other science resulted in a greater understanding of tropical cyclones.
-In addition, the Lockheed P-3's were perfectly suitable for gathering data on tropical cyclones, allowing improved forecasting of these monstrous storms.
+In addition, the Lockheed P-3s were perfectly suitable for gathering data on tropical cyclones, allowing improved forecasting of these monstrous storms.
 Those planes were still used by the NOAA as of 2005.

 Former Cuban president Fidel Castro alleged that Project Stormfury was an attempt to weaponize hurricanes.